 Take a look and ask yourself—how is my social media use affecting my life?
 If you sense it negatively affecting your emotions or relationships, consider how you can change your habits.
 Maybe limiting your time online is the key, quitting a platform, or blocking some particularly toxic profiles will help?

 Is social media harming your mental health?
 Would you like support to manage your relationships in real life and online?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online .
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online .